danimedi/languages_anki/README.md

 - Improve the images
 - Deal with missing images and words with different meanings
 - Think about including audio files (remember that other option is using a TTS engine in the computer)
+- Create / update the data set directly from changes in the decks (maybe using AnkiConnect add-on to generate the data set with code)

 ## General plan